marouan-boumchahate/FBU_CPU/README.md

 ### Verilog Code

-The Verilog code can be simulated using a Verilog simulator such as ModelSim or any other compatible simulator.
-Follow the instructions in the `verilog_code/README.md` file for detailed guidance on simulation and testing.
+The Verilog code can be simulated using a Verilog simulator *https://avionchip.com/virtualfpga/*

 ### PowerPoint Presentation